Send the URL of this service profile via SMS text message.

 Emergency supplies for individuals experiencing homelessness with no identified shelter, to include: tents, sleeping bags, flashlights, first aid supplies, camping utensils, hygiene items, backpacks, non-perishable food items, etc.

-Contact housing program specialist to make an appointment (referred), walk-ins are taken if program specialist is available at that time.
+Contact housing program specialist to make an appointment (preferred), walk-ins are taken if program specialist is available at that time.
+Individual needs proof of income for the household, documentation of serious mental illness, amounts of monthly bills, and eviction notice or lease if seeking security deposit assistance.

 Jennifer Wenzel, Housing Specialist: firstname.lastname@example.org